-- A minimum of two letters of recommendation (from other than the person submitting the nomination) from persons who have the ability to judge the graduate work done by the nominee.
+- Two letters of recommendation (from other than the person submitting the nomination) from persons who have the ability to judge the graduate work done by the nominee.

 - Vita and/or supporting documents for the nominee (membership in professional organization(s) in gifted child education; research; publications; presentations to professional groups; educational service).

 - Scholarly Productivity: a copy of at least one first-authored article on gifted and talented education accepted in a peer reviewed journal should be submitted.

 Potential for future scholarship by the nominee as demonstrated through:

 - Membership in professional organizations in gifted education.

 - An individual may receive this award once.